MEET THE PAFC TEAM

 Upon obtaining her MD training, a certification in Paediatrics and accreditation in Medical Genetics, Dr. Lewis joined BC Children’s and Women’s Hospital where she is a Senior Clinician Investigator with the BC Children’s Hospital Research Institute, and a Clinical Professor in the Department of Medical Genetics, UBC Faculty of Medicine.
 Over the past 25 years, as a clinician and investigator, Dr. Lewis has provided clinical care to thousands of individuals living with Autism Spectrum Disorder (ASD) and all related disorders.
 Dr. Lewis’ leadership in research is well illustrated by having authored over 340 publications, including 135 peer-reviewed papers describing new autism subgroups, syndromes, genes or causative mechanisms for these conditions.
 She also co-developed a joint Developmental Genetics Clinic at Children’s and Sunnyhill Hospitals, and is a partner in TIDE (the Treatment for Intellectual Disability Endeavour), both of which have demonstrated the need and effectiveness of “one-stop” interdisciplinary assessment and treatment opportunities for individuals and their families living with ASD and related disorders.

 Anjela has worked in the community outreach sector for over 20 years, including working with families in the Downtown Eastside, and individuals with ASD.
 Her education in Urban Planning and Sustainable Community Development has been a strong asset in leading innovative projects, analyzing gaps in services, and collaborating with diverse organizations.
 Anjela’s past work with marginalized populations continues to inspire her to think outside the box and develop unique solutions to challenging issues.
-Anjela will be putting her experience and unique skill set to work in the delivery of Ready, Willing and Able; her role focuses on connecting individuals, families and service providers to employment opportunities. readywillingable.ca – to read more about the RWA employment initiative.
+Anjela will be putting her experience and unique skill set to work in the delivery of the EmploymentWorks program; her role focuses on coordinating participant registration and managing the program implementation. employment-works.ca – to learn more about the EmploymentWorks initiative.

 In her spare time, Anjela fosters rescue dogs with the help of her teenage daughter, and loves to take them on adventures in the great outdoors.

 SF, who is originally from Toronto, joins the PAFC team as a Facilitator for the EmploymentWorks Canada program.
 She has a Bachelor of Science in Special Education and Teaching from Missouri State University.
 SF is the Co-Founder of Coach Family Services, a volunteer based information sharing network whose projects include support groups, public speaking events, and disability/family support.
-SF proudly identifies as having Asperger Syndrome.
 When she is not working and advocating for the autism community, she is likely playing her guitar as music is her life outside of work.